Avoiding Used Car Disasters

 •Odometer fraud means someone lowers the mileage on the odometer.
 If possible, check the vehicle’s maintenance records to see if they match the odometer reading

 •Escrow scams involve a seller telling you to put money in an “escrow account,” which then vanishes along with the vehicle.
 If an escrow account is absolutely necessary, make it a secured payment network, and find out what recourse you have if you get scammed.

 •Protect yourself from sellers slapping fake certified stickers on uncertified vehicles so they can jack up the price, by knowing that certified used cars come only from franchised dealers.

 •Bait and switch scams can be avoided by researching the value of the used cars you’re interested in; the Kelley Blue Book is a good start.

-We strive to bring you relative content from Mr. B's Paint & Body, Inc. in Albuquerque , NM .
+We strive to bring you relative content from Pinellas Autobody And Service, Inc. in Clearwater , FL .